‹ Back to New at Amity Blog

 Corporate Social Responsibility Examples

-• Philanthropic Efforts: Companies like Microsoft and Google donate significant portions of their profits to charitable causes.
+• Philanthropy: Microsoft and Google donate considerable profits to charitable organisations.

-• Sustainable Sourcing: Starbucks is known for its commitment to ethically sourcing coffee beans through its Coffee and Farmer Equity (C.A.F.E.)
+• Sustainable Sourcing: Starbucks claims to ethically source through its Coffee and Farmer Equity (C.A.F.E.)
 Practices.

-There are four major pillars, based on which corporate sustainability exists:
+There are three major pillars, based on which corporate sustainability exists:

-1. Environmental Stewardship: Developing processes that help reduce the ecological footprints and support resource conservation.
+1. Environmental Stewardship: It is developing processes that help reduce the ecological footprints and support resource conservation.

-2. Social Equity: Treating fairly and being inclusive in both the community and workplace.
+2. Social Equity: Treating equally and being inclusive in both the community and workplace.

 3. Economic Viability: Fostering financial stability and promoting sustainable growth.